 D-separation also defines conditions for model equivalence that are easily ascertained in the Markovian models (Verma and Pearl, 1990) as well a semi-Markovian models (Ali et al., 2009).
-These mathematically proven conditions should supersede the heuristic (and occasionally faulty) rules prevailing in SEM's research (Lee and Hershberger, 1990).
+These mathematically proven conditions should amend the restricted (and error prone) rules currently prevailing in SEM's research (Kline (2012); Williams (2012)), based primarily on the replacement rules of Lee and Hershberger (1990).
+The general necessary rule for any modification of a model to preserve equivalence is that the modification not create or destroy any d-separation condition in the modified graph.